What is Readability? Why Does it Matter?

 Make it Shorter

-It might seem like you a ‘dumbing down’ your writing, but in fact, you are making it more interesting.
+It might seem like you a ‘dumbing down’ your writing, when in fact, you are making it more interesting.

 Use Subheadings, Bolding, and Bullets